mcomunita/tonetwist-afx-dataset/README.md

   - signal multiplied by random number every 5 seconds (uniform distribution [0.1, 1.0] = [-20dB, 0dB])

 ---
+## External Data

+This repo contains also links to external sources (i.e., data recorded by others for scientific publication purposes or personal projects).
+In these cases the dry inputs will be different from the ones described above and will have a separate link for download.

+Attributions to the original authors are included in this repo and references to publication, code, webpage etc. are included in a README file.

+---
 ## Analog Effects

 ### Compressor